Seeing a Rose in Five Thousand Ways: Conclusion

 We have proposed a method that recovers the object intrinsics---the distributions of geometry, texture, and material, separated from extrinsics such as poses and lighting, from a single image containing multiple instances of the same object type with masks.
 We have developed a neural representation to model such intrinsics and an adversarial framework for training.
 The proposed method successfully recovers object intrinsics on various objects from Internet images, enabling many applications including shape and image generation, novel view synthesis, and relighting.

+\paragraph{Limitations.} The proposed method assumes that multiple similar, non-occluded instances are present in the input image.
+We leave modeling more cluttered scenes to future work.
+We also approximate the light source with a single directional light.
+While this simple parameterization achieves reasonable results for input images with more complex illumination effects, the model is not able to model shadows and inter-reflection and tends to bake them into the albedo.
+Rows 3--4 of \Cref{fig:wild} are examples of such failure cases.

-\paragraph{Acknowledgements.} We would like to thank Ruocheng Wang and Kai Zhang for insightful discussions, and thank Yiming Dou and Koven Yu for their advice in data collection.
-This work is supported in part by the Stanford Institute for Human-Centered AI (HAI), NSF CCRI \#2120095, NSF RI \#2211258, ONR MURI N00014-22-1-2740, Amazon, Bosch, Ford, Google, and Samsung.
+\paragraph{Acknowledgments.} We thank Angjoo Kanazawa, Josh Tenenbaum, Ruocheng Wang, Kai Zhang, Yiming Dou, and Koven Yu for their feedback.
+This work is in part supported by the Stanford Institute for Human-Centered AI (HAI), NSF CCRI \#2120095, NSF RI \#2211258, ONR MURI N00014-22-1-2740, AFOSR YIP FA9550-23-1-0127, Amazon, Bosch, Ford, Google, and Samsung.

 { }